 Holiday Mondays: 10 am – 5 pm (Free admission)

 The Gardiner’s free Community Building Weekends are made possible through funding from The Citrine Foundation of Canada, and additional support from The W. Garfield Weston Foundation and the Gardiner Volunteer Committee.

 No. The Gardiner will continue to offer general admission tickets online and on site without specific timed entry.
 However, the number of people allowed in the Museum and individual galleries is limited to allow for social distancing.
 We will make every effort to reduce line ups and communicate any delays through social media.

 Are there any changes to the galleries and public spaces?

 Yes.
 You will notice increased signage outlining health and safety instructions, as well as hand sanitizing stations throughout the Museum.
 The number of people in the galleries is limited.
 Capacities are clearly posted and our staff will help direct the flow of traffic.

 Our basement and second-floor washrooms are closed.
 Visitors are asked to use our third-floor washrooms, which are individual stalls with doors.
 This allows for better social distancing and sanitation.

-The Gardiner Shop is accessible without an appointment during Museum hours.
+The Gardiner Shop is accessible without an appointment during Museum hours, and by special appointment on Wednesdays.
+To make a Wednesday appointment, email Shop Manager Adeline La at firstname.lastname@example.org.
 Capacity will be limited to two (2) visitors at all times to maintain social distancing.

 Shop staff are sanitizing high touch objects, such as jewellery and PIN pads, after each use.
 Disposable gloves and masks are available to all shoppers.